 It’s an old saying, “have you tried turning it off and on again?”

-It certainly works for many laptops, phones, tablets or consoles – so why shouldn’t it work for a router?
-It is even more true for older routers which may suddenly drop their connection or freeze at random times – normally when you’re just about to embark on a marathon Call of Duty session.
+It certainly works for many laptops, phones, tablets, or consoles – so why shouldn’t it work for a router?
+It is even more true for older routers that may suddenly drop their connection or freeze at random times – normally when you’re just about to embark on a marathon Call of Duty session.

-Scheduling regular reboots of your router, especially if you have an older one, will prevent these annoying problems from happening too much mid-gaming session.
+Scheduling regular reboots of your router, especially if you have an older one, will prevent these annoying problems from happening too many mid-gaming sessions.

 Try downloading DD-WRT to replace your older router firmware.

 This will allow for automating the router’s reboot schedule.
 If you can’t do that, you could always buy a programmable timer switch to place between the router and electrical outlet.

 Routers are the type of devices that, once they are set up, are left and forgotten about.

 Chances are that your router is the one that was installed by your broadband provider and doesn’t feature the newer AC or N band standards of the latest routers.

 The wireless AC standard has introduced a faster 5GHz band which is more stable than previous 2.4Ghz routers, although its range is shorter.

 Dual-band routers are available, which support both 2.4GHz and 5GHz bands; many devices, like certain smartphones, will only support the older standard.